 Sparking Change: The Energy of Film

-Guest post by David Lavallee, Director and Producer of “To the Ends of the Earth”.
+Guest post by David Lavallee, Director & Producer of “To the Ends of the Earth” - July 31, 2016

 It wasn’t until about 2006 that I recognized the power of film in driving social change.
 I came to this realization in a very personal fashion- by seeing the film that would change my life forever.
 To this day I measure for life in two parts- before and after I saw the film “An Inconvenient Truth”, starring former Vice President Al Gore.